MolSSI-Education/parallel-programming/_episodes/04-distributed-examples.md

 ~~~
 {: .language-bash}

-For example, to launch `example1.py` on 4 processes, do:
+For example, to launch `hello` on 4 processes, do:

 ~~~
 $ mpiexec -n 4 ./hello